Trade effluent consent

 All Trade Effluent applications or requests to change existing Trade Effluent discharges must be made using a standard document, known as TEN form.
-A copy of this can be found here.

 In addition to the completed TEN form, we also require a comprehensive plan of your site drainage system, showing the route taken by the trade effluent discharge to the public sewer.